AlexNguyenJJ/Teaching-Programming-Portfolio/README.md

 Click on this link to watch my video submission for ["Show What You Know: Repeats"](https://youtu.be/vmjTPxyGY14)

 Click on this link to watch my video submission for ["Lesson Plan: Explaining Repeats on Scratch"](https://youtu.be/CUJ9ZxDqsSM)

+Click on this link to watch my video submission for ["Code Walkthrough: Nested Loops"](https://youtu.be/qolkarjTjQY)

+Click on this link to watch my video submission for ["Code Walkthrough: Events"](https://youtu.be/lVEOYpUDyTk)